 Tips on Sending a Welcome Email to New Employees

-- What will be their working hours?
+- Working Hours: What are their expected working hours?

-- What should they bring with them?
+- Required Items: What should they bring with them?

 Sample of a Well-Written Welcome Email to New Employees

-[Name and signature]"
+[Your name and signature]"